- Latin America

 The Many Ways I Taught English in Saigon, Vietnam

-By: Matthew Cardoza
+Written by: Matthew Cardoza

 When I arrived in Vietnam, I thought that I was probably going to be teaching children.
 I had read that in Asia this was the most common scenario.
 With my TEFL certification in hand, courtesy of International TEFL Academy, I found a job and unsurprisingly started teaching children.
 As it turned out, teaching them was just the beginning.